Australian Projects

 Cummins & Brooker Project, South Australia

-• The Cummins Project Area, comprising EL6624 and EL7056, encompasses 1,469 km2 of highly prospective Uranium tenure located on the southern Eyre Peninsula, South Australia.
+• The Cummins & Brooker Project Area, comprises EL6624 and EL7056, is located on highly prospective Uranium tenure on the southern Eyre Peninsula, South Australia.

 • The Eyre Peninsula is one of the highest radiometric regions of South Australia, host to numerous known uranium occurrences and uranium deposits.